department-of-veterans-affairs/va.gov-team/platform/engineering/internal-tools.md

 The `~/.ssh/config` file on your local system contains configuration to access the SOCKS proxy from both [inside](https://github.com/department-of-veterans-affairs/devops/blob/master/ssh/config#L34) and [outside](https://github.com/department-of-veterans-affairs/devops/blob/master/ssh/config#L28) the VA network.

+Run the following command:

+   `ssh socks -D 2001 -N`

->**Note:** The first time you connect to the proxy, SSH will prompt to ask if you are sure you want to connect to a new host.
-You will be unable to respond "yes" if SSH is in the background, so either bring it to the foreground with `fg` or omit the `&` character from the above command.
+>**Note:** The first time you connect to the jumpbox, SSH will prompt to ask if you are sure you want to connect to a new host.
 You will have to enter "yes" at the prompt for the first / initial connection.

-#### From inside VA network

-Run the following command:

-   `ssh socks-va -D 2001 -N &`

-#### From outside VA network

-Run the following command:
+Once the script is running, you can put it in the background by typing `control-z`.
+In the future you can add an ampersand after the command to keep it running in the background:

    `ssh socks -D 2001 -N &`

 ## Test and use the SOCKS proxy

-Use the following steps to verify that the proxy connection is working, and to configure your browser to use the proxy connection.
-Note that the proxy only allows access to our internal tools, not to the internet at large.
-So you need to configure your browser to either use the proxy only for `vfs.va.gov` domain (as described below for Chrome), enable/disable the proxy connection as needed, or use a separate browser for accessing the internal tools vs. for general use.
+Use the following steps to verify that the proxy connection is working:

 ### Curl